Registration Hosted By Adform

 Director, Product Management, Sustainable Advertising, Google

-Scott Spencer is the Director of Product Management for Sustainable Advertising.
-With over fifteen years experience in developing online solutions for buyers and sellers, Scott heads up Google’s efforts to improve online advertising.
+Scott Spencer is the director of product management for sustainable advertising at Google.
+With over 15 years of experience in developing online solutions for buyers and sellers, Scott heads up Google’s efforts to improve online advertising.
 This includes Google’s efforts to make all ad calls secure, to remove the reliance on Flash creatives and to determine Google’s response to ad blocking.

-Prior to this role, Scott worked on many of Google’s advertising platforms include DFP and the DoubleClick Ad Exchange.
+Prior to this role, Scott worked on many of Google’s advertising platforms, including DFP and the DoubleClick Ad Exchange.
 Additionally, Scott often represents Google in industry forums and committees.

 Wells Fargo Securities